hongliliu/phangs_scripts_TP_ALMA/README.txt

 4.- Check weather the data was originally reduced by ALMA with scripts or by the pipeline (check the ALMA Readme).
 Add this information in the "pipeline" variable in the pipeline.py file.

+5.- Place the scripts ALMA_TP_data_reduction.py, parameters.py and do_data_reduction.py in the script folder (see below).

 # Directory tree

 The directory tree is that of any ALMA project.
 After untaring your files (see point 2 above), you will have: